City Cycling Rules in New Zealand

 - Where possible, let buses and other traffic pass

-- Watch out at intersections: vehicles can travel up to 50 metres in a bus or transit lane before turing into or out of a side road.
+- Watch out at intersections: vehicles can travel up to 50 metres in a bus or transit lane before turning into or out of a side road.

 Cycling on shared paths